astronomer/astro-sdk/universal_transfer_operator/docs/universal_transfer_operator/supported_transfers/bigquery.rst

 Transfer to Google Bigquery as destination dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-User can transfer data to Google Bigquery as destination as from following sources dataset:
+User can transfer data to Google Bigquery from following sources:

 #. :ref:`table`